FortuneStreetModding/fortunestreetmodding.github.io/ToadsHouse/README.md

 # Toad's House

 Everytime someone steps on the switch, Lakitu will visit Toad's house.
+A small map where you can ramp up promotions quickly.

 ## Screenshots